Home Compare FPE3.DE vs GIVN.SW

 Fuchs vs Givaudan: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Fuchs SE carrying a narrow edge on stability.
+Fuchs SE holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Givaudan still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.